pbcpraveen/pbcpraveen.github.io/_pages/about.md

 ---

 Hi folks, I am a Computer Science undergraduate student at Sri Sivasubramaniya Nadar College of Engineerng (affiliated to Anna University).
 My interests are Computer Vision and Deep Learning.
-I have completed few projects on these fields most of which are research oriented.
-I would like to work on innovative real life application employing these concepts.
-I foresee to lead my career to do research in the field of AI.
+I have completed few projects in these fields most of which are research oriented.
+I would like to work on innovative real life applications employing these concepts.

 ### Contact:
-* Emial-id :
+* Email-id :
   * pbcpraveen@gmail.com
   * praveenkumar17114@cse.ssn.edu.in
   * praveen_kumar@ieee.org